 Introduction to Registration Form in HTML

-HTML Forms are used to obtain kinds of user details and inputs for example name, age, email address, among others.
-The forms used in the websites are formed with the help of different special elements known as ‘controls’ in HTML for example text areas, radio buttons, checkboxes, submit buttons, etc. Users or visitors while using such forms, enter the information or data by modifying these controls for example by entering texts or performing selection on specific items, etc and then by submitting the form.
+HTML Forms are used to obtain kinds of user details and inputs, such as name, age, and email address.
+The forms used in the websites are formed with the help of different special elements known as ‘controls’ in HTML, for example, text areas, radio buttons, checkboxes, submit buttons, etc. While using such forms, users or visitors enter the information or data by modifying these controls, for example, by entering texts or performing selection on specific items, etc. and then by submitting the form.
 When the form is duly filled, the submitted form adds data, or sends it or redirects it to another page or could also save the details in a database.